MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/change-a-drive-letter.md

 # Change a drive letter

-> **Applies To:** Windows 10, Windows 8.1, Windows 7, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, and Windows Server 2012.
+> **Applies To:** Windows 11, Windows 10, Windows 8.1, Windows 7, Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, and Windows Server 2012

 If you want to change a drive letter assigned to a drive, or you have a drive that doesn't yet have a drive letter, use Disk Management to change it.
 You can also mount the drive in an empty folder so that it appears as just another folder.
 For more information, see [Mount a drive in a folder](assign-a-mount-point-folder-path-to-a-drive.md).